-Morgan Stanley Financial Advisor Lori Sackler looks at how the millennial generation is becoming a driving force of impact investing in the current investment world.
+Morgan Stanley Financial Advisor Lori Sackler looks at how the Millennial generation is becoming a driving force of impact investing in the current investment world.

-The millennial generation, now the largest and most educated segment in the work force, according to Pew Research, is currently one of the driving forces in a growing area in the investment world, what Morgan Stanley refers to as "impact investing.”
+The millennial generation, now the largest and most educated segment in the work force, according to Pew Research1, is currently one of the driving forces in a growing area in the investment world, what Morgan Stanley refers to as "impact investing.”
 They are more focused on sustainability in their consumer behavior than the overall investor population, which is carrying over to their investment choices.

 This special interest of the millennials represents a terrific opportunity for families to connect with them in the context of their philanthropy and strategic investments.
 Parents and senior members of the family who are eager to educate and integrate their children and grandchildren can invite them to learn more about the family portfolio of investments and philanthropy, while making a meaningful contribution in ideas and strategies in both areas.
-And, it provides a perfect window to engage them in the family discussions around mission and goals.
+And it provides a perfect window to engage them in the family discussions around mission and goals.